Skip to content

 Warning:

-**Blocking the thread in which the result or exception is set will cause in deadlock.**
+**Calling this method in the same thread where the result or exception is set

 """